 Promotion Strategy of Xiaomi

 In its starting years, Xiaomi relied very little on marketing.
-But now, it has shifted to a more active approach in promotional activities as it focusing on key regions like the US and Europe, India as well as China itself.
+But now, it has shifted to a more active approach in promotional activities as it focuses on key regions like the US and Europe, India as well as China itself.

 Xiaomi’s promotion strategy changed dramatically around 2016.
 The company realized that it needed to expand beyond just selling its products and started focusing specifically on India and China — two countries with large populations but limited disposable income.